 The restaurant has garnered a dedicated following from Bowling Green as well as the surrounding community – one that comes to the square on weekends specifically to eat at A Taste of Europe.
 “When we came to this country 13 years ago as refugees, we were completely unaware of the response we would receive from the people,” said Varajic.
 “To our surprise, it was a warm welcome and we are extremely thankful for it.”

-There are several other eateries on or near the square, each with a unique character and ambience, including Entourage Tapas Bar and Lounge, which is owned by native Bosnian Boris Vignjevic.
+There are several other eateries on or near the square, each with a unique character and ambiance, including Entourage Tapas Bar and Lounge, which is owned by native Bosnian Boris Vignjevic.
 Its exposed brick interior warmed up with plush sofas and a bar splashed with colorful tile, Entourage is made for relaxed and chummy gatherings – especially when you factor in midweek two-for-one Happy Hours and a weekend nightclub atmosphere with DJs spinning hits into the wees.

 Entourage serves up small plates created by award-winning chef Jeremy Ziakas.
-Describing the menu as a modern American interpretation of a Spanish tapas bar, Ziakas offers traditional and non-traditional hot and cold tapas, including cheese fondue, bacon-wrapped dates, beef Carpaccio, seviche, chicken satay with Asian spices and petite lamb chops topped with mint pesto and wrapped in phyllo dough.
+Describing the menu as a modern American interpretation of a Spanish tapas bar, Ziakas offers traditional and non-traditional hot and cold tapas, including cheese fondue, bacon-wrapped dates, beef Carpaccio, ceviche, chicken satay with Asian spices and petite lamb chops topped with mint pesto and wrapped in phyllo dough.